linhhv-1996/NewUI/content/english/blog/top-13-micro-saas-ideas-profitable-examples-for-2024/index.md

 Top 13 Micro SaaS Ideas - Profitable Examples for 2024.

-That's going to give you some really good inspiration for each of these micro saas products.
+That\'s going to give you some really good inspiration for each of these micro saas products.

-We'll be taking a look at what they do, who they were founded by and their overall revenue.
+We\'ll be taking a look at what they do, who they were founded by and their overall revenue.

 #### InAppStory - Redefining engagement strategies for businesses